rowanruseler/helm-charts/charts/pgadmin4/README.md

 helm install my-release runix/pgadmin4
 ```

 The command deploys pgAdmin4 on the Kubernetes cluster in the default configuration.
-The configuration section lists the parameters that can be configured durign installation.
+The configuration section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`